Business resilience Retuning your business

 - Taxpayers with aggregate amounts of international related party dealings greater than A$2 million need to disclose the details of their related party transactions in the Local File and Section A of the International Dealings Schedule attached with their annual income tax return.

-- In the Local File and the International Dealings Schedule, taxpayers disclose the following details about their international related party dealings: type of transaction, the magnitude of the transaction, and level of transfer pricing documentation to support the arm’s length nature of the transactions.
+- In the Local File and the International Dealings Schedule, taxpayers disclose the following details about their international related party dealings: type of transaction, magnitude of transaction, and level of transfer pricing documentation to support to the arm’s length nature of the transactions.

 - The ATO has recently published several transfer pricing Practical Compliance Guidelines which allows taxpayers to perform a self-assessment to understand the ATO’s perception of the risks associated with specific transfer pricing positions adopted.